JackHopkins/PaperclipMaximiser/src/datasetgen/mcts/readme.md

 1. **Initialization**: Set up the initial game state and LLM.
 2. **Tree Expansion**: Generate new programs using the LLM.
 3. **Simulation**: Execute each program in parallel and compute their values.
-4. **Backpropagation**: Update the tree with the results of simulations.
-5. **Selection**: Choose the best program based on its value and visit count.
+4. **Selection**: Choose the best program based on its value.

 Programs are selected based on:
 - **Relative advantage** against a holdout instance during execution (i.e did they do a better job than a program that does nothing but wait)
 - **Diversity of game state**.
-We calculate the divergence between the current game state and the average game state of successful programs.
-This is calculated by comparing the number of unique entities on the map, as well as the number of unique entities produced and consumed.
+We calculate the divergence between the current game state and the game state of successful programs.
+This is calculated by comparing the number of unique entities produced and consumed both statically (manually) and dynamically (automatically).

-  - ds
+## Implementations

+1. **MCTS**: Basic MCTS implementation, in which programs are generated and executed.
+2. **Chunked MCTS**: Sampled programs are chunked into smaller sub-programs delimited by docstrings, to prevent errors-carried-forward.
+3. **Planning MCTS**: Higher-level reasoning over traces, to generate sequences of programs that conform to a high-level plan over a longer horizon.

 ## Core Components